o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 );
 ```

+{{< note >}}
-Note that the widget created via the factory will be parented to the interface that requests it, be it a menu or a toolbar, which will take control of it and guarantee it is deallocated correctly when no longer needed.
+The widget created via the factory will be parented to the interface that requests it, be it a menu or a toolbar, which will take control of it and guarantee it is deallocated correctly when no longer needed.
+{{< /note >}}